-According to the National Center on Addiction and Substance Abuse, with eating disorders have also abused alcohol or illicit drugs.
+According to the National Center on Addiction and Substance Abuse, 50% of individuals with eating disorders have also abused alcohol or illicit drugs.
 Perhaps what’s even more surprising is what that statistic means: the rate of substance abuse in people with eating disorders is five times higher than in the general population.
 The numbers go both ways, as well: 35% of individuals with substance use issues have also had an eating disorder (eleven times higher than the general population).
 Let's look more closely at the relationship between eating disorders and alcohol substance abuse, specifically when it comes to alcohol.

 "Many people with eating disorders naturally experience emotions with great intensity, prompting attempts to reduce the burden of those feelings.
 Food restriction and binge eating, two of the primary symptoms of eating disorders, often serve to regulate emotions, albeit temporarily," says Cara Bohon, PhD and VP of Clinical Programs at Equip.
 "We see the same thing in substance use disorders, where substances are used to self-medicate from particularly strong negative emotions.
 And these things work in the moment, but often lead to new emotions of guilt or shame or biological responses of hunger, fullness or chemical dependence and withdrawal.
 The new emotions then lead to more use of eating disorder behaviors or substance use, leading into a cycle that is difficult to stop without a supportive environment."

-Writer and advocate is in recovery from an eating disorder and has publicly spoken out about the role alcohol played in her anorexia and bulimia.
+Writer and advocate Lindsey Hall is in recovery from an eating disorder and has publicly spoken out about the role alcohol played in her anorexia and bulimia.
 Hall says that people aren’t often aware of the overlap between eating disorders and substance abuse, but based on her own experience, the conditions can coincide for many reasons.
 “A lot of people worry about calories in alcohol and there are plenty of people deep in an eating disorder who don’t drink for that reason alone,” she says.
 “But I think there are a lot of us who struggle with anxiety or impulse control or self-destructive behaviors.
 So we drink to navigate the eating disorder by trying to silence its raging screams in our head that go on all day every day.”

-Hall isn’t alone — research suggests that eating disorders and substance use disorders may frequently co-occur because they share some key risk factors.
-As , individuals with eating disorders and alcohol use disorders reported more depressive and anxiety disorders, certain personality disorders, impulsivity, and perfectionism traits.
-And other research has shown that increases the odds of developing an ED, as well as many other comorbidities, like alcohol use disorder or substance use disorder; in fact, individuals with comorbid ED and SUD have higher rates of childhood trauma and post traumatic stress disorder (PTSD) than those with an either disorder alone.
+Hall isn’t alone: research suggests that eating disorders and substance use disorders may frequently co-occur because they share some key risk factors.
+As one multicenter study found, individuals with eating disorders and alcohol use disorders reported more depressive and anxiety disorders, certain personality disorders, impulsivity, and perfectionism traits.
+And other research has shown that childhood trauma increases the odds of developing an eating disorder, as well as many other conditions, like alcohol use disorder or substance use disorder.
+In fact, people with both an eating disorder and substance abuse disorder have higher rates of childhood trauma and post traumatic stress disorder (PTSD) than those with an either disorder alone.

 If someone has found comfort in these maladaptive behaviors and it has worked as a tool to help manage emotions, there eventually comes a time when this “tool” becomes problematic and the person tries to stop.
 Unfortunately, even if someone stops drinking, they can’t stop hard emotions.
 And it may become even more difficult to experience hard emotions because the lack of practice.
 The easiest thing to do is to choose another maladaptive behavior.
 This becomes “whack-a-mole” like the old arcade game: when one mole goes down, another pops up.
 People start using substances when they are trying to stop bingeing and purging, or use eating disorder behaviors when they are trying to become sober.
 It is the definition of a vicious cycle.